GfSE/SpecIF/documentation/03_SpecIF_Diagram_Exchange.md

 To achieve this the Scalable Vector Graphics format (SVG) is used to define diagram information.
 SVG is a standardized format, defined by the W3C to represent (2D) graphical information as vector graphics using an XML-based format.

-The SpecIF standard defines some additional XML-tags and attributes to include semantic diagram information into SVG graphics as SVG metadata.
+The SpecIF standard defines some additional XML-tags and attributes to include semantic diagram information into SVGs as SVG metadata.
 For this purpose SpecIF (re-)uses some tags defined in the OMG standard for Diagram Definition (DD) (OMG No.: formal/2015-06-01).

-Therefore, the resulting SVG data consists of the graphical diagram information, represented as SVG graphics.
+Therefore, the resulting SVG data consists of the graphical diagram information, represented as SVG.
-Such a SVG can be shown with each SVG viewer (e.g. a web browser), so that a user can simply view the diagram.
+Such a SVG can be shown with all SVG viewers (e.g. a web browser), so that a user can easily view the diagram.
 Beside the SVG information, some SpecIF-specific meta-information is added to the SVG data.
 With this information, a semantical diagram exchange (export/import) between different modeling tools implementing SpecIF is possible.
 Typical meta-information are coordinates of the diagram nodes and edges and references to the SpecIF-resources and -statements shown in the diagram.

 ## XML namespaces in SVG

-To differ the tags defined by SpecIF, SVG and OMG Diagram Definition the concept of the XML-namespaces is used.
+The concept of XML-namespaces is used to differentiate the tags defined by SpecIF, SVG and OMG Diagram Definition .
 The following namespaces are relevant for SpecIF-SVG diagram exchange, defined by SpecIF and re-used from OMG diagram interchange (di) and diagram common (dc) standards.

 * ```xmlns:specif="https://specif.de/v1.1/schema-DI"```
 * ```xmlns:di="http://www.omg.org/spec/DD/20100524/DI"``` - [OMG Diagram Interchange v1.0](https://www.omg.org/spec/UMLDI/1.0/PDF)
 * ```xmlns:dc="http://www.omg.org/spec/DD/20100524/DC"``` - [OMG Diagram Definition v1.1](https://www.omg.org/spec/DD/1.1/PDF)

-The namespaces and the used SVG version must be declared in the outermost tag (Tagname: *svg*) of the SVG XML-structure.
+The namespaces and the used SVG version must be declared in the outermost tag (agname: *svg*) of the SVG XML-structure.
 Example:

 ```xml